gabster-code/gabster-code/README.md

 ### Glad to see you here!
 While I'm currently an Infrastructure Solutions Architect(Server, network, cloud, virtualization, etc) for almost 10 years now, I still have this itch to dive into my passion for coding which is why I'm re-learning how to code again and now I'm a newbie frontend developer from the Philippines.

-Web3 is something I'm very interested in and what I aim to use my knowledge and skills on.
-Currently building with a team on SOLANA network.
+Web3 is something I'm very interested in and what I aim to use my knowledge and skills on

 <br/>